 Three research teams

-Thanks to: Annemieke Mack, Job Velseboer, Mieke Maliepaard, Maria Shaidrova, Kasper Otten, Dorien Marres, Devon Dekkers.
+With thanks to: Annemieke Mack, Job Velseboer, Mieke Maliepaard, Maria Shaidrova, Kasper Otten, Dorien Marres, Devon Dekkers.

-Long-term perspective Ukrainian newcomers
+Long-term outlook for Ukrainian newcomers

 Condition of suitable work